aquaris-dev/aquaris-dev.github.io/devices.md

 ### Status

 More detailed status updates will be published on our blog.
-The latest status update was published on [June 1, 2018]({% post_url 2018-06-01-device-status %}).
+The latest status update was published on [September 1, 2018]({% post_url 2018-09-01-device-status %}).